ubc-library-rc/rc-workshop-template/index.md

 remote_theme: JeremyBuhler/rc_workshop_template
 footer_content: "<a href=\"https://github.com/username/repository-name/\">View workshop content in GitHub</a>"
 ```
-_Note: update `title` with your workshop title and `footer_content` with your GitHub repository URL._
+Update _title_ with your workshop title (will appear in top left of site) and _footer_content_ with your GitHub repository URL
+{: .note}

-After completing these steps the workshop site should be available at *https://<your_github_username>.github.io/<your_workshop_repository_name>/*
+After completing these steps the workshop site should be available at `https://<your_github_username>.github.io/<your_workshop_repository_name>/`.
+(It may take a few minutes for GitHub to generate the site.)

 ## Add content pages
-All workshop content is written using Markdown syntax.
+All workshop content is written in Markdown.
 Create an .md file for each page of the workshop website.
 Add the following YAML header at the start of each .md file.

 ```
 ---